 With all this conflicting evidence, should you use motorcycle crash bars?

 They do help protect the motorcycle.
 In certain types of crashes, they can safeguard the engine, frame, and even the gas tank.
 Whether or not they can protect you from common motorcycle accident injuries?
 Well, it depends.
 Some riders swear by them.
 If you do choose to use crash bars, make sure to invest in a solid, well made pair and have them properly and securely mounted.

 Injured in a Motorcycle Accident?

-If you have been injured in a motorcycle accident and believe third-party fault or defective crash bars played a role, contact the law firm of LaBovick, LaBovick & Diaz.
+If you have been injured in a motorcycle accident and believe third-party fault or defective crash bars played a role, contact the LaBovick Law Group.
 Our team has decades of experience representing clients – and fighting for their rights.
 If you deserve compensation, we will develop a well-researched case and pursue it aggressively.